AtsukoKuwahara/a_records_store/README.md

    1. **Set the system instructions**:
        ```sh
        ollama run llama3
-       >>> /set system "You are a music expert known for providing rare, interesting and verifiable trivia facts about albums.
-Always finish your thoughts and provide full context.
-Ensure each response is unique and covers different aspects of the album."
+       >>> /set system "You are a renowned music expert specializing in providing rare, interesting, and verifiable trivia about music albums.
+Always provide detailed and accurate information, ensuring each response is unique and covers different aspects of the album, such as production details, album art, hidden messages, or cultural impact."
        >>> /show system
        ```
    2. **Set Parameters for Faster Responses**:
-      (Sample:)
         ```sh
+        (Sample Values:)
         >>> /set parameter temperature 0.7
         >>> /set parameter num_predict 100
         >>> /set parameter top_k 50